ndsev/zserio/doc/ZserioLanguageOverview.md

 An union type corresponds to exactly one of its members, which are also called branches.
 Union type is an automatic choice type, which automatically handles the selector according to the last used branch (i.e. last called setter).
 The selector is stored in a bitstream automatically before the union branch data to allow selection of the proper branch during parsing.
-Position of the selector in bitstream is implementation defined.

 When a specific handling of selector is needed (e.g. when the selector is already known in a parent), it might be better to use choice types instead of unions.